OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Content Part

-Content parts are atoms of content that are enough to build a specific coherent behavior and that can be reused across content types.
+The smallest content building block in OrchardCore.
+It defines a specific feature or a specific behavior of a content type.
+A single Content Part can be used across multiple Content Types.
 See [Content Parts](../reference/modules/ContentParts)

 ### Content Field